project-koku/koku/README.md

 #### Database Query Monitoring

-A basic level of query monitoring has been included leveraging a local grafana container which will be built with the [docker-up]{.title-ref}
+A basic level of query monitoring has been included leveraging a local grafana container which will be built with the docker-up make target.
-make target.

 To use the monitor, open a new web browser tab or window and enter the